cockroachdb/docs/v22.2/datadog.md

 - For more information about the integration, see the [Datadog blog post](https://www.datadoghq.com/blog/monitor-cockroachdb-performance-metrics-with-datadog/).
 - For more information about using Datadog, see the [Datadog documentation](https://docs.datadoghq.com/).
-- If you run into problems with this integration, please file an issue on the [Datadog Agent issue tracker](https://github.com/DataDog/datadog-agent).
+- If you run into problems with this integration, file an issue on the [Datadog Agent issue tracker](https://github.com/DataDog/datadog-agent).

 In this tutorial, you will enable the CockroachDB integration in Datadog, configure logging and alerting, and visualize data.